-Task Description Create a Module Link On the 'Doors Extension' menu you can select the 'Add/Edit Module' option to create a link between the selected Sparx Systems Enterprise Architect Package and an existing IBM® Rational® DOORS® module.
+Description On the 'Doors Extension' menu you can select the 'Add/Edit Module' option to create a link between the selected Sparx Systems Enterprise Architect Package and an existing IBM® Rational® DOORS® module.
 You can also redirect a link to a different module.
 The link enables you to exchange requirements data between DOORS and Enterprise Architect, importing data from DOORS to Enterprise Architect, and exporting data from Enterprise Architect to DOORS.
-Export data to a DOORS module On the 'Doors Extension' menu you can select the 'Export to Doors' option to transfer requirements from a selected Enterprise Architect Package to a linked DOORS module.
+On the 'Doors Extension' menu you can select the 'Export to Doors' option to transfer requirements from a selected Enterprise Architect Package to a linked DOORS module.
 As part of this process you can create an export profile to define what the export should operate on.
-Import data from a DOORS module On the 'Doors Extension' menu you can select the 'Import from Doors' option to transfer requirements into a selected Enterprise Architect Package from a linked DOORS module.
-As part of this process you can create an import profile to define what the import should operate on.
+On the 'Doors Extension' menu you can select the 'Import from Doors' option to transfer requirements into a selected Enterprise Architect Package from a linked DOORS module.
+As part of this process you can create an import profile to define what the import